 If only the protesters and movement had read these articles above and connected the dots, their message could have been clearer and resonated with more people.

 Government is at the root of every social economic issue in history.
 Americans are getting hoodwinked everyday and supporting bigger government, assuming the next administration, the next party, etc. will save them from their troubles.

 Wake the fuck up, government is the problem, never the solution.

 Occupy Wall Street and Wealth Inequality

-In the aftermath of 2008, it was increasingly evident that those in power and politics simply won’t suffer.
+In the aftermath of 2008, it was increasingly evident that the rich won’t suffer.
 Ever.
-And the government, which is meant to protect and represent the people, trades money for power and power for money to the point that the 1% and ultra wealthy operate above the law.
+And the government, which is meant to protect and represent the people, trades money for power and power for money, further widening the wealth disparity.

-If the government hadn’t stepped in to bail these banks out — guess what?
-The rich execs and CEOs and bankers might actually have suffered.
+If the government hadn’t stepped in to bail out the banks, the 1% may have actually suffered.

-How a person could be angrier with the CEO than the government is beyond me.
-The CEOs job is to extract profits, period.
+The CEO’s job is to extract profits, period.
 The government’s job is to make sure he/ she does so legally.
-Except it can’t because it was bribed via campaign donations to turn a blind eye.

-That system failed us.
-The government didn’t review the loans it purchased because it had ulterior motives and because the government is incompetent.
+But the system failed us because the government didn’t review the loans it purchased because it had ulterior motives which was to increase homeownership in America.

 Occupy Wall Street missed the opportunity to highlight the colossal failure of government.